dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 <a name="set-screen-res" />
 ### 3.2.1 Set screen resolution with `setScreenResolution()`

-If your Lua code has access to the device"s screen resolution, then you can pass this in to Snowplow too:
+If your Lua code has access to the device"s screen resolution, then you can pass this in to DreamFactory too:

 ```lua
 t:setScreenResolution( {{WIDTH}}, {{HEIGHT}} )